clhenrick/Major-Studio-Two/map-story/map-story-notes.md

 #Map Story project
 Telling my brother Mike's story of Hiking the PCT through an interactive media experience.
+This project is inspired by a NY Times article titled [The Russia Left Behind](http://www.nytimes.com/newsgraphics/2013/10/13/russia/)

 ##Goals
 * Create a prototype website with an interactive map and dynamic content that work synchronistically